apexlang/apexlang.io/docs/specification.md

   require @valid on TYPE
 ```

 This directive specifies parameters but also where it can be applied.
-The syntax `on FIELD require @valid on TYPE` says "only allow this on fields where there is also an @valid annotation on its type".
+The syntax `on FIELD require @valid on TYPE` means "only allow this on fields where there is also an @valid annotation on its type".
 Multiple locations are supported and delimited with `|`:

 ```apexlang
 NAMESPACE | INTERFACE | OPERATION | PARAMETER | TYPE | FIELD | ENUM | ENUM_VALUE | UNION | ALIAS
 ```

-Directive improve the user experience of annotations by giving the developer useful error information when thier annotations are invalid.
-These directives might be something made available through imports.
+Directives improve the user experience of annotations by giving the developer useful error details when the annotations are invalid.
+Directives can be in the main file or be made available through imports.

 ### Imports

-Apex makes use of installable modules that can contain useful definitions to import.
-For example, OpenAPI annotations are imported with the following statement:
+Apex can integrate external modules using the `import` command.
+For example, OpenAPI annotations can be imported with the following statement:

 ```apexlang
 import * from "@apexlang/openapi"
 ```

-You are also able to import specific definitions:
+Is is also possible to import specific definitions:

 ```apexlang
 import { @info } from "@apexlang/openapi"